skillenza-com/MishMash-India-2020/.github/ISSUE_TEMPLATE/hackathon-submission.md

 6. **Demo Link:** _(if any, this might contain a website/ mobile application link/ short video, etc.)_

-7. **Repository Link(s):** _Provide us the link to your code.
-All judges must be able to access it._
+7. **Presentation Link:** Provide us the link to for your power point presentation.

-8. **Presentation Link:** Provide us the link to for your power point presentation.
+8. **Deep Tech - Problem Statement - 3:** If you have chosen to work on the problem statement - 3 then please submit both models based on the two datasets provided to you.

-9. **Deep Tech - Problem Statement - 3:** If you have chosen to work on the problem statement - 3 then please submit both models based on the two datasets provided to you.
+9. **Deep Tech - Problem Statement - 2:** If you have chosen to work on the problem statement - 2 then please provide the reference  for your dataset.

-10. **Deep Tech - Problem Statement - 2:** If you have chosen to work on the problem statement - 2 then please provide the reference  for your dataset.
+10. **Azure Services Used-** Kindly mention the Azure Services you used, or intended to use but weren't able to because of the overusage of Azure platform.

-11. **Azure Services Used-** Kindly mention the Azure Services used in your project.
+11. **Repository Link(optional):** _Provide us the link to your code.
+Please note that this is optional.
+Share the code only if you wish to share.

 ## 🔥 Your Pitch
 _Kindly write a pitch for your project.
 Please do not use more than 500 words_